Skip to content

 expire_due()

-Walk active sessions and tasks; expire ones past their TTL.
+Walk active channels and tasks; expire ones past their TTL.

-Cascades non-terminal tasks under closing sessions (via :meth:_transition_session).
+Cascades non-terminal tasks under closing channels (via :meth:_transition_channel).

 Source code in autogen/beta/network/hub/core.py